nnnoel/graphql-apollo-resource-manager/README.md

 App features:
 -
 - Pagination using Apollo + Graphql queries
-- An admin dashboard that provides accesibility to live programs
+- An admin dashboard with accessibility to live programs
 - Admin login portal
 - Guests can manually search and filter programs
 - Guests can submit their programs to be listed (feature)